DevAlone/proxy_py/docs/source/guides/how_to_create_collector.rst

 That's all!

-Now is time to little test, to be sure your collector is working you can run proxy_py with `--test-collector` option:
+Now is time for a little test, to be sure your collector is working you can run proxy_py with `--test-collector` option:

 .. code-block:: bash